 Julie, the French Cheese Monger

-3 years ago, Julie owned a wine cellar, delicatessen, charcuterie and cheese shoppe in France.
-The name was : "Au Bec Fin" ! its portfolio was made up of raw milk cheeses, from Ariège and the Pyrénées and best cheeses in France.
+3 years ago, Julie owned a wine cellar, delicatessen, charcuterie and cheese boutique in France.
+The name was : "Au Bec Fin" ! its portfolio was made up of raw milk cheeses, from Ariège and the Pyrénées and the best cheeses in France.

 Have a cheese break !